atomaszewicz/Bond/RStudio/Analysis.md

 |IMDB|19|-13|-0.21|5.5|-4.6|
 |Avg|35.5|-26.4|-0.69|14|-12|

 The largest change was a 48 point boost between films, the smallest a -33 point drop, and on average, the films dropped about -0.7 points between films.
 So overall it appears the films have dropped in quality very slightly.
-Furhtermore, the max is always larger than the min (in absolute value), the mean>0 is always greater than the mean<0 and yet the overall mean is always negative!
-This means that there must be more negative changes than positive ones, but that the positive changes are generally larger.
-We verify this in Appendix B. Interpreting this, we see that generally people think the movies are worse than the last one, but when they think it has improved, they are very enthusiastic about it, giving the new film very high ratings.
+Furthermore, the max is always larger than the min (in absolute value), the mean>0 is always greater than the mean<0 and yet the overall mean is always negative!
+This means that there must be more negative changes than positive ones, but that the positive changes are generally larger (this is verified in Appendix B).
+Interpreting this result, we say that generally people think the movies are worse than the last one, but when they think it has improved, they are very enthusiastic about it, giving the new film very high ratings.

 Before we graph these results, we add a column of the sign of the change to help visualization the positive/negatrive gain/loss in score
 ```R